 We develop a performance-based bonus program annually.
 Under the 2023 annual performance bonus program, each named executive officer was eligible for an annual performance bonus based on (1) the individual's target bonus, as a percentage of annual base salary, and (2) the percentage attainment of our 2023 corporate goals established by our Board in its sole discretion and communicated to each officer.
-For our named executive officers other than the Chief Executive Officer, annual performance bonus expressed as a percentage of their annual base salary.
+For our named executive officers other than the Chief Executive Officer, annual performance bonuses are partially weighted based upon the percentage achievement of individual goals.
+Each named executive officer is assigned a target performance bonus expressed as a percentage of their annual base salary.
 Because we intend for our performance based-bonus program to incentivize our executive officers to remain with the Company, our executive officers must be employed on the day payment is made to earn and be eligible for all bonus payments.
 The percentage of the target performance bonus and the achievements of those targets for 2023 are: